vasilionjea/suffix-tree/README.md

 # suffix-tree

 A JavaScript implementation of compressed suffix trees with labels.
+Currently supports only adding to the tree.